GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

   Anyway, we can re-order those as we like and properly reference other sub-sections when needed.
 ]

+#chris[
+  I recommend to first explain 4.3.3.2 (ground-truth vs SSL model) and then discuss and show results of the cut-off (4.3.3.1).
+You can remove table 4.2 as it has the same information as 4.1.
+  Just explain that you compare ground-truth vs SSL model in all upcoming results.
+You can disucss the ultimate outcome of the results between both in your discussion.
+But it is obvious, the ground truth is better than the SSL model.
+]

 #gaet[
   There are a lot of tables.
   Maybe using more visual representations could bring more diversity.